TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Data_Commincation/Detailed_Design_Data_Communication (Michael Feiel).md

 ## Analysis

 The use of a Raspberry Pi 4 for centralized data communication emphasizes processing capability, network reliability, and ease of integration.
 Its built-in dual-band Wi-Fi supports stable wireless transmission, while its 0°C to 50°C operating range suits typical greenhouse conditions.
+It is common for the Pi to be used as a Wi-Fi hotspot or extender, so using it as the host for a Wi-Fi system is ideal.
+It also comes with Wi-Fi software easily addable and configurable to any desired system.
+This will allow for complying with common wireless communication standards.

  The selected microSD card, rated for frequent read/write cycles and wide temperature tolerance, ensures durable local storage.
 Formatted in FAT32, it maintains compatibility with web-based interfaces and cloud backups.

-Both components are RoHS-compliant, aligning with OSHA 29 CFR 1910.1200 and 1910.1000 by avoiding hazardous substances and emissions.
+The website will be made specifically for this project.
+To ensure usability across multiple platforms, it will be implemented using HTML5, CSS3, and JavaScript (ECMAScript 2015 or later).
+It will be made with functionality across multiple systems in mind, conforming to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
+Additionally, the website will be able to output data upon request in .xlsx format.
+To ensure compatibility with spreadsheet applications such as Microsoft Excel, Office Open XML Spreadsheet specification (ISO/IEC 29500) will be at the forefront of the file offboarding process.

 The reliance on secure, software-based data handling over physical interfaces further enhances durability and minimizes maintenance risks.
 This streamlined, standards-aligned design supports robust, safe, and efficient communication within the greenhouse monitoring network.

 ## References